ADC Airlines: Flight 086

 On 7 November 1996 a Boeing 727-231 Flight 086 en route from Port Harcourt crashed into the lagoon in Lagos 30 km from Lagos airport while trying to avoid a collision with another aircraft flying out of Lagos airport.
 The fatal flight was flown by decorated former Nigeria Airways captain, Captain Dafe.

 On 29 July 1997 a BAC One-Eleven 203AE landing at Calabar overshot the runway and an engine caught fire.
 There was one fatality.

 Flight 053

 On 29 October 2006 a passenger plane, crashed near the Nigerian capital, Abuja.
 Local radio called on doctors to rush to the scene.
 One hundred and four people were on board the Boeing 737-200, which was traveling to Sokoto, and hospitals report seven survivors were found – six in a stable condition.
 The spiritual head of Nigerian Muslims, Sultan Maccido of Sokoto, died in the crash.
 His son, who is a senator, the deputy governor of Sokoto state and at least one other senator were also victims.

-The airline has since been suspended by the Nigerian government until further notice.
+The airline was suspended by the Nigerian government until further notice.